 Joe McTeague (poetically hailing from Ballyteague) occupied the left full position all through the campaign, as did Reilly and Nally who were 5 and 6.
 Johnny Miller (Grange) came on as sub in the first game and made the number 7 position his own from that moment on.

 It was the forward line that excited the Kildare following most, though.
-Dunny was the fulcrum at centre-forward, captain to boot, and the leader of the side.
+Dunney was the fulcrum at centre-forward, captain to boot, and the leader of the side.
 Donnelly was the free-taking sharp-shooter but the selectors had plenty of scoring options beside those two.

-Tommy Carew, like Dunny was a noted hurler, possibly a better player with stick and ball, and the Clane man only came onto the side as a substitute in the Leinster semi-final.
+Tommy Carew, like Dunney was a noted hurler, possibly a better player with stick and ball, and the Clane man only came onto the side as a substitute in the Leinster semi-final.
 He started from that point on and scored in every game.

 Similarly, Carbury’s Kevin Kelly missed out on the first two games but a goal and a point in the semi-final against Wexford cemented the talented player’s place from there on.

-The most fluid line was probably the full-forward line with various combinations of Tom Walsh (Straffan), Phil Noons (Ellistown), Tom Keogh (Sarsfields), Mick Mullen (Raheens) and Nicky Behan (Allenwood) playing key roles at different times, although Dunny, Cash and Raheens’ Mick Mullen started there in the opening game against Wicklow.
+The most fluid line was probably the full-forward line with various combinations of Tom Walsh (Straffan), Phil Noons (Ellistown), Tom Keogh (Sarsfields), Mick Mullen (Raheens) and Nicky Behan (Allenwood) playing key roles at different times, although Dunney, Cash and Raheens’ Mick Mullen started there in the opening game against Wicklow.

 It was a long campaign, with six games spread over six months from April to October.